DATAGIT-VIZ/Spotify-/README.md

 ------ Easy Level Questions

 ----1.
 Retrieve all the details of the songs performed by 'Gorillaz'.
-   ''' sql
+   '''sql
 select * from spotify
 where artist = 'Gorillaz'
 '''